 Unlocking the Power of the Paul Stamets Stacking Protocol: Lion’s Mane, Psilocybin, and Niacin for Effective Microdosing

-Why microdose?
+Why Microdose?

-When it comes to scientific evidence, microdosers commonly report reduced stress, improved mood, and relief from symptoms of depression, anxiety, Post Traumatic Stress Disorder (PTSD) and Obsessive-Compulsive Disorder (OCD).
-What’s more, some studies also suggest that microdosing might be more effective than conventional psychiatric treatments.
 An honorable mention is the ongoing Microdose.me project, the largest study on microdosing to date.
-The study has provided extensive data on the psychological differences between microdosers and non-microdosers.
+This study has provided extensive data on the psychological differences between microdosers and non-microdosers.

 The bar chart from the study shows that microdosers have significantly lower mean scores on anxiety, depression, and stress (measured by DASS-21) compared to non-microdosers, based on data from 1,651 participants.
 Source